morinlab/lymphopedia/FOXO1.md

 Mutations in the FOXO1 gene, which encodes a member of the forkhead family of transcription factors, play a significant role in diffuse large B-cell lymphoma (DLBCL).
 Mutations primarily occur in the first exon, with significant portions affecting the N-terminal region and the Forkhead DNA binding domain.[@trinhAnalysisFOXO1Mutations]  These mutations are common in DLBCL, BL and, to a lesser extent, FL.[@schmitzBurkittLymphomaPathogenesis2012; @morinFrequentMutationHistonemodifying2011] FOXO1 mutations can contribute to resistance to certain therapies, such as anti-CD20-based immunotherapies, by repressing MS4A1 (CD20) expression.[@pyrzynskaFOXO1PromotesResistance2018]

+## Experimental Evidence

+Driver mutations affecting this gene in FL/DLBCL/BL have been experimentally demonstrated to cause a gain of function (GOF).[@trinhAnalysisFOXO1Mutations]

 ## Relevance tier by entity

 [[include:table1_FOXO1.md]]